 Slow Decay is off McQuaid’s just-released fifth solo album, If We Dig Any Deeper It Could Get Dangerous.

-Born in Spain and raised in Chicago, McQuaid now lives in Cornwall.
+Born in Spain and raised in Chicago, McQuaid now calls Cornwall home.
 She says: “It’s been a real joy and privilege to be able to make my home in a place that’s so beautiful and that’s also such a hotbed of creativity.
 I can honestly say that I wouldn’t have the music career I have now if it hadn’t been for the people I’ve met and worked with since moving to Cornwall.”

 The film by Harvey isn’t the only one associated with If We Dig Any Deeper It Could Get Dangerous.
-With the help of Arts Council England Grants For The Arts and from Cultivator, McQuaid was able to commission Harvey’s film of Slow Decay as well as two videos by Cornish filmmaker Mawgan Lewis.
+With the help of Arts Council England Grants For The Arts and from Cultivator, McQuaid commissioned Harvey’s film of Slow Decay and two videos by Cornish filmmaker Mawgan Lewis.
 These are a documentary on the making of If We Dig Any Deeper It Could Get Dangerous and a music video of lead single The Tug Of The Moon.

 McQuaid kicks off a six-week UK and Ireland tour at Mousehole’s Solomon Browne Memorial Hall on April 20.
 She will tour the USA in September and October, and hopes to extend her touring range into Canada, Australia and New Zealand in 2019.